Relaxation times for disoriented isospin condensates in high energy heavy ion collisions: Introduction

 If DICs coupled with strange quark hadronization is the process leading to domains of primarily neutral or primarily charged kaons, the causally connected volumes that can form a single domain must be accounted for.
 Correlated kaon emissions cannot originate from causally disconnected regions of space, a limitation described by Castorina and Satz as ``the counterpart of the cosmological horizon problem'' \cite{CS}.
 The cosmological horizon problem arises from the observation of extremely similar cosmic microwave background temperatures in regions of space thought to be causally disconnected, and it is one of the problems addressed by cosmological inflation theory.
 It is therefore necessary to model the temporal evolution of causal volumes in Pb-Pb collisions in describing resultant kaon fluctuations.

 In this work, we calculate the formation times of DICs in a causally connected domain and show that equilibrated DICs can form on a very short time scale compared to the lifetime of heavy-ion collisions.
-This is done by treating the isospin fluctuation amplitude $\varphi$ as a field and evolving it via the Langevin and Fokker-Planck equations.
+This is done by treating the isospin fluctuation amplitude $\varphi$ as a field and evolving it via the Langevin and Fokker-Planck equations with the simplification that the fields are spatially uniform.
+The simplification helps solve the equation semi-analytically.
 The condensate fluctuations are related to scalar mesonic fields, which are taken to be excitations of vacuum.
 Our results show that the DICs are a plausible explanation of the anomalous kaon correlations and if confirmed by further experiments have the potential to provide the elusive experimental evidence of approximate chiral symmetry restoration of QCD.

 In section \ref{SecII}, we describe our temperature-dependent parameterization of quark masses, meson masses, and the scalar field condensates $\bar{\sigma}$ and $\bar{\zeta}$, which we obtain by coupling quarks to the iso-scalar and iso-vector fields, as well as by making use of lattice QCD computations of the temperature dependence of $\langle u \bar{u} \rangle$ and $\langle d \bar{d} \rangle$.
 We model the decay rates of the $\sigma$ and $\zeta$ fields by interpreting mesons as finite-temperature collective excitations of the vacuum in section \ref{SecIII}.
 In section \ref{SecIV}, we analyze how the potential of a spatially uniform meson field depends on fluctuations in the balance between $\sigma_{u}$ and $\sigma_{d}$, to which we assign the parameter $\varphi$.
 We demonstrate that, in the strong damping limit, our system behaves in accordance with the well-understood Langevin equation and obtain the corresponding Fokker-Planck equation in section \ref{SecV}.
 In section \ref{SecVI}, we analyze how the Fokker-Planck equation describing our system changes if we do not suppress the second-order time derivative of fluctuations in $\varphi$, as we did when considering the strong damping limit.
 In section \ref{SecVII}, we apply a method devised by Chandrasekhar \cite{Chandrasekhar} to the Fokker-Planck equation we obtained in the previous section, assuming a spatially uniform region where $\varphi$ varies in time.
 In section \ref{SecVIII}, we parameterize the evolution of temperature using Pb-Pb collision simulation data, taking into account the time-dependent dimensions of expansion.
 We model the time and temperature dependence of the size of Pb-Pb collision causal volumes and the propagation speed of excitations in $\varphi$ in section \ref{SecIX}.
 The results are summarized and discussed in section \ref{SecX}.